-If after attempting to establish clear and enforceable lines of accountability partners do not complete the actions that they have promised, the partnership has three main options that they may undertake.
+If after attempting to establish clear and effective lines of accountability partners do not complete the actions that they have promised, the partnership has three main options that they may undertake.

-The first option is to try to renegotiate reporting of progress and consequences for noncompletion of partnership aspects.
+The first option is to try to renegotiate reporting of progress and consequences for non-completion of partnership aspects.
 To improve their reporting systems they can make them clearer, more detailed, and/or more frequent.
-They should make sure that consequences are enforceable, and sufficiently strong to induce action.
+They should make sure that consequences will adequately modify conditions in the partnership either to induce action or to remove the need for action.